Monitoring platform events

 10

-Maximum number of threads for event processing
+Maximum number of threads within event processing

 Active event logging mechanism